dietmarkuehl/execution26/docs/intro-examples.md

 use of some involved components to build up a feeling of how things work.

-The componentes for `std::execution` are declared in the header `<execution>`.
+The components for `std::execution` are declared in the header `<execution>`.
 This particular implementation implements the cmponents in namespace `beman::execution` declared in the header `<beman/execution/execution.hpp>`: